AIMultipleAIMultiple

-Playwright vs Puppeteer in 2025: Scraping & Automation
+Playwright vs Puppeteer: Scraping & Automation

 Playwright and Puppeteer are the most powerful open-source tools for controlling headless browsers.
 The main difference between these tools lies in cross-browser support and feature richness.